 |

-To master Latin is to acquire a superpower: penetrate a new system of how language maps thought,
+To master Latin is to gain a superpower: penetrate a new system of how language maps thought,

 apprehend from these rules what rules do anywhere, sense the efficacy of precision, feel and hear